ayatalat/bashproject/bash/readme.txt

 bash project
-1- first meun you can choose to create or rename or delete database 2- when you use database you can find the table Meun which contion the operatios on tables we handle basic operation: a-create table b-insert into table
+1- first meun you can choose to create or rename or delete database 2- when you use database you can find the table Meun which contain operaitons of tables we handle basic operation: a-create table b-insert into table